Author : Mary Beth Keane

-I went into this book with high and perhaps misguided expectations, and a stubborn willingness to continue when I should have long-guessed it wasn’t going to be right for me.
-But there remained a lingering curiosity due in part to the hype, some interest in a couple of characters, and the fact that I did really adore the first 25% or so.
+I went into this book with high and perhaps misguided expectations and a stubborn willingness to continue when I should have long guessed it wasn’t going to be right for me.
+But there remained a lingering curiosity due in part to the hype, some interest in a couple of the characters, and the fact that I did really adore the first 25% or so.

-About that first 25% I was immediately taken in by the premise and told a friend “This book is going to be huge.”
+About that first 25%- I was immediately taken in by the premise and told a friend “This book is going to be huge.”
 Actually, it’s already quite popular.
-I have only rarely come across a stand-alone book that was checked out/waitlisted in ALL of my nearby libraries within so many miles.
+I have only rarely come across a stand-alone book that was checked out/waitlisted in ALL of my nearby libraries within so many miles across multiple platforms.
 The libraries where I live tend to be under-utilized so that was quite a surprise.

-The premise is totally up my alley.
-Some summaries I’ve read mention a sort of family saga drama spanning generations with plot threads concerning many different characters across decades of time (like The Thorn Birds by Colleen McCullough or Middlesex by Jeffrey Eugenides?
-Both of which I loved.)
+The premise was totally up my alley.
+Some summaries I’ve read mention a sort of family saga drama spanning generations, with plot threads concerning many different characters across decades of time (not unlike The Thorn Birds by Colleen McCullough or Middlesex by Jeffrey Eugenides?
+Both of which are favorites.)

 A very heart-rending, powerful and heartbreaking story line with troubled and complex characters (like A Little Life by Hanya Yanagihara or The Glass Castle by Jeannette Walls?
 Both of which I loved.)